-The San Francisco Department of Public Health (DPH) and GLIDE, working together with other community partners, have established the Tenderloin Neighborhood Testing Site at GLIDE, a new free COVID-19 testing site in GLIDE’s parking lot adjacent to the entrance at 330 Ellis Street.
+San Francisco, CA – The San Francisco Department of Public Health (DPH) and GLIDE have established the Tenderloin Neighborhood Testing Site at GLIDE, a new free COVID-19 testing site in GLIDE’s parking lot adjacent to the entrance at 330 Ellis Street.
 In an effort to ensure accessible COVID-19 testing for vulnerable communities in the Tenderloin neighborhood, the new pop-up testing site began offering walk-through COVID-19 testing on Tuesday, July 7.

-Testing at the site takes place on Tuesdays and Wednesdays from 10:00 am to 4:00 pm, and people can sign up in advance.
+COVID-19 Testing at the site takes place on Tuesdays and Wednesdays from 10:00 am to 12:00 pm and again from 1:00 to 4:00 pm, and people can sign up in advance.

-DPH administers the tests, providing test results by phone, and conducting contact tracing and offering social services if test results are positive.
-For those who do not have phones, GLIDE can assist with lowering barriers by connecting the person with access to their test results and contact tracing interviews.
+DPH will administer the tests, providing test results by phone, and conducting contact tracing and offering social services if test results are positive.
+For those who do not have phones, GLIDE will assist with lowering barriers by connecting the person with access to their test results and contact tracing interviews.
 Contact tracing is an essential component of follow up for positive test results, and participants will be informed about the importance of working with contact tracers to slow the spread of the virus.

 GLIDE is a nationally recognized center for social justice dedicated to fighting systemic injustices, creating pathways out of poverty and crisis, and transforming lives.
 In addition to supporting the testing operation, GLIDE’s integrated comprehensive services, advocacy initiatives, and inclusiveness empower individuals, families, and children to achieve stability and thrive.
 GLIDE is on the forefront of addressing some of the most pressing issues including poverty, housing insecurity, mental and physical health, drug use disorder, and food insecurity.